zmievsa/cadwyn/README.md

     ...
 ```

 Note that this feature only affects type checking and does not affect your functionality.
+Note also that every [request migration](#request-data-migration) that affects a specific body schema will automatically make Universi omit the body schema from  that version in unions.

-### Data conversion
+### Data migration

-#### Response data conversion
+#### Response data migration

 As described in the tutorial, universi can convert your response data into older versions.
 It does so by running your "migration" functions whenever it encounters a version change: